Galactica-corp/galactica-monorepo/packages/snap/docs/rpcAPI.md

 #### Parameters

-- `Object`
+- `object`
   - `input` - An `object`, containing public ZKP input for the statements to be shown by the generated proof.
   - `requirements` - `object`
     - `zkCertStandard`: `string` for the standard of the zkCertificate that should be used for the proof.
+  - `prover` - `object` containing
     - `wasm` - `string` base64 encoded wasm binary of the prover.
 The wasm can be generated using circom and encoded with the script in `src/scripts/proofGenerationPrep.ts`.
     - `zkeyHeader` - `object` of zkey headers used by snarkjs.
 The binary fields are base64 encoded.
     - `zkeySections` - `array` of base64 encoded zkey sections used by snarkjs.
   - `userAddress` - `string` with the account address the user is going to use to submit the proof.
   - `disclosureDescription` - `string` (optional) Description of disclosures made by the proof.